Bernie Sanders announces White House bid labelling Trump ‘racist, sexist, homophobe’

 Vermont senator joins crowded field seeking Democratic nomination for president in 2020

-Bernie Sanders, the 77-year-old senator from Vermont, has announced he is running for U president for a second time, entering a crowded field of candidates vying for the Democratic Party nomination to take on President Donald Trump in 2020.
+Bernie Sanders, the 77-year-old senator from Vermont, has announced he is running for US president for a second time, entering a crowded field of candidates vying for the Democratic Party nomination to take on president Donald Trump in 2020.

 Mr Sanders, who challenged Hillary Clinton for the party’s nomination in 2016, announced the decision on Tuesday, claiming that his policies were now supported “by a majority of Americans”.